Theknower22/ShadowHash/README.md

-#Detecting the tyoe of hash
+#Detecting the type of hash

 # Hash Type Detector & MD5 Generator